charmoniumQ/charmonium.cache/README.rst

 - shared

 Todo
-- Delete from two-level store
-- Size
 - Use index versions to elide load
 - Test with impure function
-- Measure overhead and savings

 The library supports backends in filesystem, cloud storage (AWS S3, Google Cloud Storage, etc.), or any storage medium supported by `Universal Pathlib`_.